-The time required to complete the program will vary according to the previous training of the applicant and the nature of the research undertaken, but normally, a minimum of two or three years of study and research is required.
+The time required to complete the program will vary according to the previous training of the student and the nature of the research undertaken; however, a minimum of two years is normally required.
+Students must complete their degree program within four years after they first register.